umbraco/UmbracoDocs/commerce-add-ons/changelog-archive/mollie.md

 **Date:** 2022-01-27\
 **Description:** Patch release with minor bug fixes/enhancements

-* Fixed issue with webhooks updating orders that haven't actually been finalized due to Mollie sending notifications in a weird way ([#6](https://github.com/vendrhub/vendr-payment-provider-mollie/issues/6)).
+* Fixed issue with webhooks updating orders that haven't been finalized due to Mollie sending notifications in a weird way ([#6](https://github.com/vendrhub/vendr-payment-provider-mollie/issues/6)).

 ## v2.0.0